 FABI information pamphlets on the PSHB

-As participant in the International Plant Sentinel Network (IPSN), Dr Paap is tasked to do routine surveys for tree pests and diseases in and around the National Botanical Gardens of South Africa in collaboration with SANBI.
-It was during such a survey that she noticed small lesions resembling shotgun marks on the stems and branches of mature London plane (Platanus x acerifolia) trees planted along the street outside the KZN Botanical Gardens.
+As a participant in the International Plant Sentinel Network (IPSN), Dr Trudy Paap had been tasked to conduct surveys for tree pests and diseases in South Africa's Botanical Gardens, a project funded by the South Arican Biodiversity Institute (SANBI).
+It was during such a survey that she noticed small lesions resembling shotgun marks on the stems and branches of mature London plane trees (Platanus x acerifolia) in the historical avenue of the KwaZulu-Natal National Botanical Gardens, Pietermaritzburg.
 Upon closer inspection, she found that the lesions developed around entrance holes of small beetles.
 When she removed the bark, the sapwood was discoloured by a fungus.
-She brought samples back to FABI, and with the assistance of FABI team members, the beetle and fungus were identified based on DNA sequences as Euwallacea fornicatus (polyphagous shothole borer or PSHB) and Fusarium euwallaceae, respectively.
+She brought samples back to FABI, and with the assistance of FABI team members, the beetle and fungus were identified based on DNA sequences as Euwallacea fornicatus (Polyphagous Shot Hole Borer or PSHB) and Fusarium euwallaceae, respectively.
 The results were published in the Australasian Journal of Plant Pathology (Paap et al. 2018).